devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 - Remote, consistent run execution environments
 - Collaboration workflows (VCS-driven plans, PR comments with plan output)
 - Access control and team permissions
-- Policy-as-code controls (Sentinel/OPA) — guardrails that can block an apply that violates org policy, before it ever reaches infrastructure
+- Policy-as-code controls (Sentinel/OPA), guardrails that can block an apply that violates org policy, before it ever reaches infrastructure
 - Centralized variable management
 - Full run history and audit trail

-I reach for a platform like this (or an equivalent — Atlantis and Spacelift are common alternatives layered over a plain S3 backend) the moment more than one team is applying against shared infrastructure.
+I reach for a platform like this (or an equivalent, Atlantis and Spacelift are common alternatives layered over a plain S3 backend) the moment more than one team is applying against shared infrastructure.
 The run history and locking alone prevent an entire category of "who applied what, when, and why did production change" incidents that otherwise eat hours of investigation.

 ## 56. Terraform Cloud Variables

 Terraform Cloud can manage variables separately from local `.tf` and `.tfvars` files, with sensitive values stored centrally rather than hardcoded anywhere in the repo.
 This avoids secrets in source control entirely.

-> Sensitive variables in Terraform Cloud should not be confused with state encryption — the same distinction from §50–51 still applies.
+> Sensitive variables in Terraform Cloud should not be confused with state encryption, the same distinction from §50–51 still applies.
 Centralized secret storage is a meaningfully better security posture than plaintext `.tfvars`, but it doesn't retroactively make everything in your state file safe by itself.

 ---

-# Part XI — Variables, in Full
+# Part XI: Variables, in Full

 ## 57. Variables